a-paulson/BounceBack/README.md

 - [ ] Remove any remaining bugs

 ##### Other bonus features will be added to this schedule as it is updated.

+- Advanced Chatbot
+  - [ ] Try and develop a more intelligent bot using [Microsoft Bot Framework](https://dev.botframework.com/).

 <!-- User Accounts
 MVP